Physical Security

 Duress Situations

-Prepare for situations where you may be forced to unlock devices:
+CosmicNet advises preparing for situations where you may be forced to unlock devices.
+As the CosmicNet encyclopedia details, duress planning is essential for high-risk users.

 • Use hidden volumes with decoy data